DoubleNode/DNSCoreThreading/README.md

 ## Dependencies

 -   AtomicSwift v1.2.1+

 ## Credits

-DNSProtocols and the DNSFramework are owned and maintained by Darren Ehlers and DoubleNode.com](http://doublenode.com).
+DNSCoreThreading and the DNSFramework are owned and maintained by Darren Ehlers and [DoubleNode.com](http://doublenode.com).
 You can follow them on Twitter at [@DoubleNodeOpen](https://twitter.com/DoubleNodeOpen) for project updates and releases.

 ## License

-DNSProtocols and the DNSFramework are Copyright © 2019 - 2016 Darren Ehlers and DoubleNode, LLC.
+DNSCoreThreading and the DNSFramework are Copyright © 2019 - 2016 Darren Ehlers and DoubleNode, LLC.
 All rights reserved.